MicrosoftDocs/memdocs/windows-365/enterprise/provisioning-errors.md

 ## Supported Azure regions for Cloud PCs not listed in provisioning user interface

-If a specific region is not listed in the Cloud PC provisioning user interface (UI), but is listed in the Windows 365 requirements documentation, Windows 365 may have expanded in a new region.
+If a specific region isn't listed in the Cloud PC provisioning user interface (UI), but is listed in the Windows 365 requirements documentation, Windows 365 may have expanded in a new region.
 If your networking infrastructure is in such a region, select **New support request** to open a support ticket for evaluation.

 ## Time zone redirection error